-Students who meet the technical standards and feel they are being discriminated against on the basis of race, ethnicity, color, sex, gender, religion, national origin, age or disabilities shall first meet with the Executive Director for Student Affairs to explain their grievance.
+Students who meet the technical standards and feel they are being discriminated against shall first meet with the Executive Director for Student Affairs to explain their grievance.

-The student must schedule a meeting with the Executive Director for Student Affairs within two weeks from the date of the action being grieved or the date the student should have known about the action to initiate this discussion.
+The student must schedule a meeting with the Executive Director for Student Affairs within two (2) weeks from the date of the action being grieved or the date the student should have known about the action to initiate this discussion.
 The grievance complaint must be made in writing and signed by the person filing it.
 The Executive Director for Student Affairs shall investigate the grievance within a one-week period.
 In the case where the discrimination is in any way threatening, the Executive Director for Student Affairs shall investigate the complaint and bring it to the attention of the Dean immediately for intervention.

 After the investigation period of one week, the student filing the grievance, and the person against whom the grievance is filed shall meet with the Executive Director for Student Affairs to discuss a peaceful and prompt resolution.
 This meeting shall be scheduled within 14 calendar days of the initial filing of the grievance.
-A letter confirming the mutual decisions of the resolution shall be distributed, within ten calendar days of the meeting, to all persons and kept within the permanent student and or employee files for possible future issues that may arise with the resolution.
+A letter confirming the mutual decisions of the resolution shall be distributed, within ten (10) calendar days of the meeting, to all persons and kept within the permanent student and or employee files for possible future issues that may arise with the resolution.